edwindus/attentionspan/content/posts/dacorsa/storia/index.md

 ---

 _Sure, I might have had a Ferrari poster on the wall as a child, but my fascination for Ferrari started in 1990 with the [Bburago](https://en.wikipedia.org/wiki/Bburago) Ferrari F40 model ([cod.
 3032](https://albaco.com/products/ferrari_f40_red_by_bburago_1-18_3032)).
-Everything just happened to evolve in the next 25 years to (what is now) [dacorsa.com](https://dacorsa.com).
+Several years later there was the internet and everything just happened to evolve in the next 25 years to (what is now) [dacorsa.com](https://dacorsa.com).
 This post will summarize (in rather technical) detail all the different incarnations of the website and database._

 # Prelude